1-877-929-7245

 • Breakfast, Lunch, Dinner

-Day 12 - An unforgettable trip to the ‘Top of Europe’ on the Jungfrau Express
+Day 12 - To the “Top of Europe” on the Jungfrau Express

 A jaw-dropping journey to Jungfraujoch - Europe's highest train station - awaits today.
-We travel by First Class rail to the mountainside village of Kleine Scheidegg where we board the sensational Jungfrau Express, a cogwheel train that climbs the final section of the route.
-On our trip, the train enters an incredible tunnel which cuts through the Eiger.
+We travel by rail to the mountainside village of Kleine Scheidegg where we board the sensational Jungfrau Express to climb the final section of the route.
+On our trip, the cogwheel train enters an incredible tunnel which cuts through the Eiger.
 Even more incredible are the carved-out viewing windows meaning we can enjoy the scenery from inside the tunnel.

-On reaching Jungfraujoch station, the vistas from the Sphinx viewing platform are absolutely spellbinding.
-At the top, we're treated to panoramic vistas across an eternally snowy wonderland that includes the Aletsch Glacier - a UNESCO World Heritage wonder - that stretches as far as the eye can see.
-With free time in this alpine paradise, you could also visit the Lindt Swiss Chocolate Heaven or enter the Alpine Sensation exhibition which pays tribute to the miners who built the railroad more than 100 years ago.
+On reaching Jungfraujoch station, the vistas from the Sphinx viewing platform are spellbinding.
+At the top, we're treated to panoramic views across an eternally snowy wonderland that includes the Aletsch Glacier - a UNESCO World Heritage wonder - that stretches as far as the eye can see.
+With free time in this alpine paradise, you could also visit the Lindt Swiss Chocolate Heaven shop and museum or enter the Alpine Sensation exhibition which pays tribute to the miners who built the railway more than 100 years ago.

-This First Class experience continues as we descend via the charming village of Grindelwald before returning to Interlaken and dining independently this evening.
+This stunning experience continues as we descend via the village of Grindelwald before returning to Interlaken and dining independently this evening.

 Includes